gduverger/multifamily-pro-forma-guide/part3-inputs.md

 **Definition**
 Loan amount, interest rate, amortization, term, IO (interest‑only) periods, LTV, LTC.

+Simple: These are the loan details—amount, rate, years to pay back.
+They determine the yearly payment, just like a mortgage sets your monthly housing cost.

 **Key Terms**
 - **Mortgage constant**: annual debt service ÷ loan amount.